-The popularity measure can be the number of times a query is submitted during a given period of time divided by the total number of queries submitted during the period.
-If the change in popularity measure from one time period to the next changes more than a threshold, then the query had a significant increase in popularity during the time period where the change was observed.
+The popularity measure can be the number of times a query is submitted during a given period divided by the total number of queries submitted during the period.
+If the change in popularity measures from one time period to the next changes more than a threshold, then the query had a significant increase in popularity during the time where the change was observed.
 The threshold can be determined empirically and can be:

 - An absolute amount,